FAANG/dcc-metadata/docs/faang_experiment_metadata.md

 For submissions to the [The European Nucleotide Archive](http://www.ebi.ac.uk/ena/submit/read-submission) you can follow the FAANG supported submission process.
 Your submission should be prepared following the guidance on the [FAANG wiki pages](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data).
 This will guide you through:
  * Downloading the empty Excel template to record your metadata
- * Completing the template following the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/).
+ * Completing the template following the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data) and referring to the [latest experiment ruleset specification](http://www.ebi.ac.uk/vg/faang/rule_sets/FAANG%20Experiments).
 The rules for each attribute define if it is mandatory or optional, what sort of data is expected (numeric, date, text, etc.), what units are permitted, and whether or not an ontology term is required.
  * Visiting the [FAANG validation service](http://www.ebi.ac.uk/vg/faang/validate/) where you can validate that your template complies with the metadata specifications.
  * Resolving any errors or warnings that it provides, referring to the [instructions](https://www.ebi.ac.uk/seqdb/confluence/display/FAANG/Submission+of+sequencing+data) and referring to the [latest metadata rules specification](http://www.ebi.ac.uk/vg/faang/rule_sets/) for advice.
  * Converting your template into XML ready for submission using the [FAANG conversion tool](http://www.ebi.ac.uk/vg/faang/convert/)